 Book fairs and conventions pull in large crowds.
-If someone is passing by your booth, they may not retain much information; but add a QR Code to the poster or banner and you can increase recall value amongst potential customers.
+If someone is passing by your booth, they may not retain much information; but you can make a QR Code for a poster or banner and you increase recall value amongst potential customers.

 You can also leverage print media by embedding QR Codes in billboards and newspapers.
 Customers can scan the QR Code and visit your profile.